cloudmesh-community/hid-sp18-410/Swagger/README.md

 Basically i have implemented a TIMESTAMP object that takes full path name as the input in the form of query parameter.
+The swagger code-gen generate the server stub code for us by taking the time.yaml as input and gives us a nice foundation to develop the main logic.
+I have implemented main logic in the file timestamp_stub.py.
+I have tried to uphold the best practices of API implementation by keeping the defination encapsulated using a stub code.

 You can download the code from the repository and start playing around.